-Members who purchase Protocol Cover choose a fixed sum, called the Cover Amount, that will be paid out if the claim is approved by the Claims Assessment process.
+Members who purchase Yield Token Cover, Protocol Cover, or Custody Cover choose a fixed sum, called the Cover Amount, that will be paid out if the claim is approved by the Claims Assessment process.
 This means the payouts wouldn't necessarily be matched to the losses incurred by the smart contract bug or hack.

 Compromised security due to a protocol’s code is a well-documented issue within the Ethereum ecosystem with many technical efforts focused on improving the situation.
 Unfortunately, there will always remain a risk that a particular protocol is not secure, even with formal verification.
 We believe that providing a further 'human' layer of protection against flaws within a protocol’s code, economic design, governance system and oracle system for users who are worried about the security of their funds would be a great benefit to the Ethereum ecosystem.

 Longer term, the intention is to expand the product range into more day-to-day products and become a viable alternative to the traditional insurance industry.

 For more detailed information on Nexus Mutual's cover products, read the Types of Cover section.

 To buy cover, as a first time user, you follow these steps:

 Input the smart contract address you wish to buy cover for.

 Enter the amount in DAI (USD) or ETH you would like as a fixed cover amount.

 Enter the length of time you want the coverage to last.